SEMICeu/DCAT-AP/README.md

 The specification of the DCAT-AP was a joint initiative of DG CONNECT, the EU Publications Office and the ISA Programme.
 The specification was elaborated by a multi-disciplinary Working Group with representatives from 16 European Member States, some European Institutions and the US.

-The current version of DCAT-AP (v1.2) can be downloaded from https://joinup.ec.europa.eu/release/dcat-ap/12.
+The latest version of DCAT-AP (v2.0.1) can be downloaded from from the [releases](https://github.com/SEMICeu/DCAT-AP/releases) or via [JoinUp](https://joinup.ec.europa.eu/solution/dcat-application-profile-data-portals-europe/release/200)

 Any problems encountered, or suggestions for new functionalities can be submitted as issues on the DCAT-AP repository on GitHub.
 A short guideline for submitting issues can be found at https://github.com/SEMICeu/DCAT-AP/wiki/Submission-guidelines.